jexia/docs/docs/auth/README.md

 </CodeSwitcher>

 ::: warning
-Keep in mind at this point in time only JS SDK is automatically refresh access token.
-If you use REST API or Python SDK you need to handle this situation by your own.
-Token live time 2h
+Keep in mind at this point in time only the JS SDK automatically refreshes the access token.
+If you use the REST API or the Python SDK you need to handle this situation yourself.
+Each token lasts 2 hours.
 :::

 ## Project Users